A step-by-step employee experience framework to design a consumer-grade employee experience

 There is so much that comes under the gamut of employee experience that it can feel overwhelming designing and implementing a good EX model.

 But don’t worry.
-We’ve put together a rich yet simple framework that will help you build out your employee experience strategy from the get go.
+We’ve put together a rich yet simple employee experience framework that will help you build out your employee experience strategy from the get go.

 Simple to remember with the acronym DDEE.